Khushankrawat/pokemon-battle-simulator/README.md

 ## How to Play

-1. **Start a Battle** - Enter a Pokémon name or click "Random" for a surprise battle
+1. Start a Battle - Enter a Pokemon name or click "Random" for a surprise battle
-2. **Choose Moves** - Select from 4 available moves by clicking or pressing 1-4
+2. Choose Moves - Select from 4 available moves by clicking or pressing 1-4
-3. **Watch the Action** - See damage calculations, type effectiveness, and battle animations
+3. Watch the Action - See damage calculations, type effectiveness, and battle animations
-4. **Win!** - Defeat your opponent by reducing their HP to zero
+4. Win! - Defeat your opponent by reducing their HP to zero

 ## Project Structure